Once upon a time, there was The Eternal Flame.

-The essence of life remained dormant inside, though whenever the spirit arose and tried to manifest, it stoked the all consuming flames of death.
-They then engulfed it as whole and the cycle repeated itself unswervingly.
-This was Chaos.
+The essence of life lay dormant within, but whenever the spirit stirred and sought to manifest itself, it stoked the all consuming flames of death.
+The dread fires would then wholly engulf the rising spirit, and unswervingly, the cycle would begin anew.

-The Goddess of Wind, Etesia, was created and with her also Incendi and Purgatos, the Fire God Twins.
+Etesia, the Goddess of Wind was born, and with her the Fire God Twins: Incendi and Purgatos.

-Born out of the Eternal Fire itself, only she can tame the Fire God Twins and call a halt to them, so that the sensitive balance of life and death stays maintained.
+Born out of the Eternal Flame itself, only Etesia could halt the God Twins, so that the fragile balance between life and death would prevail.

-But when the south suffered an ongoing drought and the essential supplies ran low, the west sent plenty of caravans, loaded with food and medicine and saved the Gatori of certain death.
-To enhance this new connection the loyal families united their realms.
-The successor of the west Kylian and successor of the south Freya were married.
+But when the south suffered an ongoing drought and the essential supplies dwindled, the west sent plenty of caravans, loaded with food and medicine and saved the Gatori from certain death.
+To enhance this new connection the royal families sought to conjoin their realms, and so, the successors of the West and South, Kylian and Freya, were united in marriage.

 The Realm of Fire was born.